smol-ai/developer/readme.md

 > [Build the thing that builds the thing!](https://twitter.com/swyx/status/1657578738345979905) a `smol dev` for every dev in every situation

-this is a prototype of a "junior developer" agent (aka `smol dev`) that scaffolds an entire codebase out for you once you give it a product spec, but does not end the world or overpromise AGI.
+this is a prototype of a "junior developer" agent (aka `smol dev`) that scaffolds an entire codebase out for you once you give it a product spec, but does not end the world or overpromise AGI. instead of making and maintaining specific, rigid, one-shot starters, like `create-react-app`, or `create-nextjs-app`, this is basically [`create-anything-app`](https://news.ycombinator.com/item?id=35942352) where you develop your scaffolding prompt in a tight loop with your smol dev.

 AI that is helpful, harmless, and honest is complemented by a codebase that is simple, safe, and smol - <200 lines of Python and Prompts, so this is easy to understand and customize.